rpmuller/ePubs/WP1.md

 in the form of war, murder, pillage, or rape.
 Monarchs might repent, for they were sincerely pious, and, after all, repentance was itself a form of passion.
-But the Church could never produce in them the quiet regularity of good behaviour which a'modern employer demands, and usually obtains, of his employees.
+But the Church could never produce in them the quiet regularity of good behavior which a'modern employer demands, and usually obtains, of his employees.
 What was the use of conquering the world if they could not drink and murder and love as the spirit moved them?
 And why should they, with their armies of proud knights, submit